vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 33

 things are that should be onderstood by the seeker after moksha along with tbe relationship itself, the answer is as follows: "The patare' of "the end to be attained ” vis.
-Brahman, the nature of the individual self who is the seeker of the attainment, the means of attainment (upāya), the fruit resulting from it and so also the hindrances to the attainment of Brabman - all the Vedas with their (elucidatory) itihäsās and purānās speak of these five,"
+Brahman, the nature of the individual self who is the seeker of the attainment, the means of attainment (upāya), the fruit resulting from it and so also the hindrances to the attainment of Brabman - all the Vedas with their (elucidatory) itihāsās and purānās speak of these five,"

 BRAHMAN, THE END TO BE ATTAINED:

 ITS SVARĪPA:

 Among these, the essential nature of Brabman, which is the object of attainment, is revealed in the first letter a in om and in the word 'Narayana' in Tirumantra and in the words Nārāyana with the adjectives 'Srünün' occurring in Duayam and in the words 'me' and 'I' occurring in the Charama sloka.
 It is in this way that they should be considered.
-Wbile doing so, one should thiok of His essential nature (svarīpa) as infinite jräna and infinite bliss ever inseparable from His consort, Lakshmi, who, in every form and in all situations, participates in all His actions.
+Wbile doing so, one should thiok of His essential nature (svarīpa) as infinite jrāna and infinite bliss ever inseparable from His consort, Lakshmi, who, in every form and in all situations, participates in all His actions.
 For there are many authoritative passages in support of this prescribed contemplation -

 “The Lord of the Universe is over with Lakshmi in Vai. kunta, the world beyond” (Here the reference is to the Supreme Lord (Para) in Vaikunta.)